-- Local artist Darrell Wakelam is creating an art project a day for families to enjoy, follow #ArtJumpstart on Twitter for inspiration.
+- Local artist Darrell Wakelam creates art projects for families to enjoy, follow Darrell on Twitter for inspiration.

-- Join Bournemouth Symphony Orchestra's Hugh's Musical Walks every Friday at 3pm (commissioned by The Arts Development Company).
+- Join Bournemouth Symphony Orchestra’s Hugh’s Musical Walks (commissioned by The Arts Development Company).

-- Dorset History Centre have produced activity packs for children.
+- Dorset History Centre produced activity packs for children.

 - No Fit State have created an amusing short video in homage to their show Lexicon.